mack-gallagher/web-sprint-challenge-javascript-fundamentals/README.md

 .map takes a callback function between its parentheses and does that callback function to *every* member of the array it is called on, then returns that modified array.
 This might be useful if, for example, you had an array of Customer objects and in order to keep track of your target demographic you incremented each customer's .age value on January 1st; you could |const 2022Customers = 2021Customers.map(x => x.age++)|.

-.filter takes a callback function and returns an array containing only the elements of the original array for whom that callback function returns true - for example, you could filter your Customer objects by 2022Customers.filter(x => x.age > 21).
+.filter takes a callback function and returns an array containing only the elements of the original array for whom that callback function returns true - for example, you could filter your Customer objects by |const ofAgeCustomers = 2022Customers.filter(x => x.age > 21)|.

 .reduce's syntax is more complicated.
 Its callback function takes both the current value of your accumulator and the value of the array you are currently on, and updates the value of the accumulator after each array element according to what was returned from the callback function.
 In addition to the callback function, .reduce takes the starting value of your accumulator, which is usually 0 or an empty object or array.
 For example, to get the total age of all your customers [perhaps to find the average] you could |const totalAge = 2022Customers.reduce((acc,curr) => acc+curr.age,0)|.